OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ---
 summary: Protect your apps against tampering.
-OutSystems App Shield works by repackaging the build into a more secure version of it that can detect attempts of modification.
+OutSystems AppShield works by repackaging the build into a more secure version of it that can detect attempts of modification.
 tags: support-application_development; runtime-mobile;
 ---

-# OutSystems App Shield for native mobile apps
+# OutSystems AppShield for native mobile apps

-OutSystems App Shield is a feature that lets you harden the protection of your Android and iOS apps.
-OutSystems App Shield works by repackaging the builds from Mobile Apps Build Service (MABS) and adding features against tampering.
+OutSystems AppShield is a feature that lets you harden the protection of your Android and iOS apps.
+OutSystems AppShield works by repackaging the builds from Mobile Apps Build Service (MABS) and adding features against tampering.

 <div class="info" markdown="1">

-To use OutSystems App Shield, you need to have a license.
+To use OutSystems AppShield, you need to have a license.
 If you haven't got it already, contact the sales team.

 </div>

 ## Prerequisites

-To protect your apps with OutSystems App Shield, you need to meet the following requirements.
+To protect your apps with OutSystems AppShield, you need to meet the following requirements.

-* You installed the OutSystems App Shield plugin in your environment.
+* You installed the OutSystems AppShield plugin in your environment.
-* You have a license for OutSystems App Shield.
+* You have a license for OutSystems AppShield.
 * You're using MABS 6.1 and later.

 Additionally: